scala/scala-lang/_posts/2016-07-08-trait-method-performance.md

     int r = 0;
     for (int x = 0; x < N; x++) {
       c.v = x;
-      r += c.v // field acces either through a default or a virtual method }
+      r += c.v // field access either through a default or a virtual method }

 Comparing the assembly code of the loop when using the default method or the virtual method, Paolo